Skip to main content

 Should I just use a target-date fund?

-For most investors, especially in a 401(k), a target-date fund is an excellent choice.
-It's diversified, automatically rebalances, and adjusts risk over time.
-If you want simplicity and don't enjoy managing investments, a TDF from a low-cost provider like Vanguard or Fidelity is hard to beat.
+For most people — especially inside a 401(k) — a target-date fund is a great choice.
+It's diversified, rebalances itself, and adjusts risk as you age.
+If you prefer simplicity and don't want to manage investments yourself, a low-cost TDF from Vanguard or Fidelity is hard to beat.

 Can I have investments besides my target-date fund?

-Yes, but be careful.
-Holding a TDF alongside other funds can create unintended asset allocation.
-If your TDF is 80% stocks and you also hold a stock fund, you're more aggressive than the TDF intends.
-TDFs work best as your sole investment in that account.
+You can, but be careful.
+If your TDF is 80% stocks and you also hold a separate stock fund, you're more aggressive than the TDF was designed for.
+Target-date funds work best as the only investment in that account.
+If you want to customize, consider skipping the TDF and building your own allocation instead.